 5. Create an agenda

-6. Test drive your technology
+6. Practice with your presenters or test drive your technology

 7. Community outreach